 We love seeing how our customers wear Tea.
 Real kids, doing real kid things like running through the yard, playing in dirt or having quiet moments at home.
-From photos shared on Instagram or the ones uploaded to our Kids Love Tea gallery, it makes our day to see how your little citizens, laugh, play and explore in our clothes.
-In celebration of the launch of our holiday collection, we partnered with Tea customers to see how they could wear our newest styles in their everyday life.
-From cozy sweaters and twirly dresses to durable pants and lots of extra warm layers, our newest styles are meant to be lived in; to take from school to the holiday party.
-See how these real kids wear Tea!
+From your Instagram photo to the ones you upload through our Kids Love Tea gallery, it makes our day to see your little citizens, laugh, play and explore in Tea.
+In celebration of the weather warming up and being able to wear the newest spring styles (outside!), we partnered with Tea customers to see how they could wear our newest styles in their everyday life.

 Walkabout Wildlife Park, north of Sydney in Australia, is a wild and wonderful place where you can hang out with free-roaming wallabies and gray kangaroos, meet salty crocs and spiny echidnas and a fat fuzzy wombat named Hippo.